From Above The Air...

 at all of the roadbed or the Beverly Blvd viaduct.

 Photo by, and courtesy of, Sergio Guerrero

 With construction nearing completion, the owners have cleaned up the exterior of the substation, and stylized the subway portal.
 It's not 1925 or 1955 anymore, but it's something

 Photos by, and courtesy of, Michael Ontiveros

-Amy McKenzie's March 2004 Photos Outside and Inside the Tunnel
+My friend, artist Amy McKenzie's March 2004 Photos of the Tunnel, inside and out

 Copyright © 1998, 2013 Harry Marnell